Sheppard

 +

-Plumbing demand collapses to minutes — the 11pm flooded-basement call is the call no consumer price-shops.
+Plumbing demand collapses to minutes.
+The 11pm flooded-basement call is the call no consumer price-shops.
 The marketing job is to be the first ad seen, the first name typed, and the first phone answered.
 Speed-to-answer is a marketing KPI.
-High-ticket work (sewer line, repipe, hydro jetting) is buried under low-cost drain-clear ad creative — the platforms that segment these properly capture meaningfully better unit economics.
+High-ticket work (sewer line replacement, repipe, hydro jetting) is buried under low-cost drain-clear ad creative.
+Operators who segment these funnels properly capture meaningfully better unit economics.

-What's the most important marketing KPI for a plumbing platform?
+What's the most important marketing KPI for a plumbing business?

 +

 Emergency lead share-of-voice combined with speed-to-answer.
 If the platform can't take the call within two rings during peak demand, the marketing investment is being wasted on the front end of the funnel.
-Booked-call rate is the next-most-important metric — measured platform-wide, normalized across DMAs.
+Booked-call rate is the next-most-important metric, measured by lead source and normalized across DMAs.
+Average ticket trend by lead source is third, because it surfaces whether the marketing is bringing in $89 drain clears or $8K repipes.

 How do you scale a plumbing roll-up's marketing?